Benefits

 • Incapacity Benefit: This is a benefit for people who have a disability or health condition that prevents them from working and who claimed before April 2013.
 New claims for Incapacity Benefit are no longer being accepted, but people who already get it will continue to receive it.

-To find out more about these benefits and whether you might be eligible, you can visit the government website or contact your local Citizens Advice Bureau.
+To learn more about these benefits and whether you might be eligible, visit the government website or contact your local Citizens Advice Bureau.

 Other financial support for Adults